opensas/BackboneBootstrap/README.md

 In the old days of classic asp and php, quite a couple of times we often ended up developing our own framework with the features needed for every app.
-There are certain features, like crud forms, validations, pagination, filterting, master- detail forms, and several others features that could really let you come out with the common parts of an app, and let you concentrate on the heavy stuff.
+There are certain features, like crud forms, validations, pagination, filtering, master- detail forms, and several others features that could really let you come out with the common parts of an app, and let you concentrate on the heavy stuff.